Marceillo/eco-shave/README.md

 ### Future Features

 * I had some problems implementing the sorting feature with the Django star rating but due to time constraints left this one out but will be implementing it at a later date.
+* - * On the backend I say the package I used for Django star rating had validation issues and no access from the admin panel would like use a better package .
 * In the user's profile there are features of crud but I would like it add a delete profile feature in the future this was also not implemented due to time.
 * - Also in the profile I would have liked it when a user is logged in with their name not to be able to change the data.
 * I did not include Pagination the number of products per page so will be the next future feature when the site grows.